-Section 1.4 We must give you information about the plan, its network of providers, and your covered services As a member of o our plan, you have the right to get several kinds of information from us.
-If you want any of the following kinds of information, please call Customer Service: ☐ Information condition. about our plan.
-This includes, for example, information about the plan's financial ☐ Information about our network providers and pharmacies. he right to get information about the qualifications of the providers and s in our network and how we pay the providers in our network.
-Chapters 3 a about your coverage and the rules you must follow when using your coverage. nd 4 provide information regarding medical services.
-Chapters 5 and 6 provide about Part D prescription drug coverage. provides info drug is not co about why something is not covered and what you can do about it.
-Chapter 9 rmation on asking for a written explanation on why a medical service or Part D overed or if your coverage is restricted.
-Chapter 9 also provides information on change a decision, also called an appeal.
-Section 1.5 You have a right to participate with practitioners in making decisions about your health care.
+Section 1.4 We must give you information about the plan, its network of providers, and your covered services

+As a member of our plan, you have the right to get several kinds of information from us.

+If you want any of the following kinds of information, please call Customer Service:

+- □ Information about our plan.
+This includes, for example, information about the plan's financial condition. - □ Information about our network providers and pharmacies. - ^o You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
+Chapters 3 and 4 provide information regarding medical services.
+Chapters 5 and 6 provide information about Part D prescription drug coverage. - □ Information about why something is not covered and what you can do about it.
+Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug is not covered or if your coverage is restricted.
+Chapter 9 also provides information on asking us to change a decision, also called an appeal. - Section 1.5 You have a right to participate with practitioners in making decisions about your health care.
 We must support your right to make decisions about your care and a candid discussion of appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage.

-You have the rig health care ht to know your treatment options and participate in decisions about your • t to get full information from your doctors and other health care providers.
-Your splain your medical condition and your treatment choices in a way that you can e right to participate fully in decisions about your health care.
-To help you make ur doctors about what treatment is best for you, your rights include the following: options that a covered by o out all of your choices.
-You have the right to be told about all of the treatment are recommended for your condition, no matter what they cost or whether they are ur plan.
-It also includes being told about programs our plan offers to help inage their medications and use drugs safely.
-You must be but the risks.
-You have the right to be told about any risks involved in your care. told in advance if any proposed medical care or treatment is part of a research you always have the choice to refuse any experimental treatments. say "no." You have the right to refuse any recommended treatment.
-This includes eave a hospital or other medical facility, even if your doctor advises you not to leave.
+You have the right to know your treatment options and participate in decisions about your health care

+You have the right to get full information from your doctors and other health care providers.
+Your providers must explain your medical condition and your treatment choices in a way that you can understand.

+You also have the right to participate fully in decisions about your health care.
+To help you make decisions with your doctors about what treatment is best for you, your rights include the following:

+- □ To know about all of your choices.
+You have the right to be told about all of the treatment options that are recommended for your condition, no matter what they cost or whether they are covered by our plan.
+It also includes being told about programs our plan offers to help members manage their medications and use drugs safely. - □ To know about the risks.
+You have the right to be told about any risks involved in your care.
+You must be told in advance if any proposed medical care or treatment is part of a research experiment.
+You always have the choice to refuse any experimental treatments. - □ The right to say "no." You have the right to refuse any recommended treatment.
+This includes the right to leave a hospital or other medical facility, even if your doctor advises you not to leave.
 You also have the right to stop taking your medication.
 Of course, if you refuse treatment or stop taking medication, you accept full responsibility for what happens to your body as a result.